wtsegars/Clay_Pages/README.md

 ![alt text](images/admin_controls.png)

 In order to use Clay Pages as is, the XAMPP app needs to be installed and properly configured to start it up.
 It can be downloaded from [here](https://www.apachefriends.org/download.html).
 As it is, Clay Pages requires the use of Apache Web Server, MariaDB and (by extension) MySQL.
 However, Clay Pages can be modified to use other database languages and/or server types.

+Additionally, PHPMailer (version 6.5.0) is included with Clay Pages.
+The repository for PHPMailer can be found [here](https://github.com/PHPMailer/PHPMailer).
+Again, another program can be used to enable the mail function instead of PHPMailer.
+Just like with XAMPP, PHPMailer with have to be configured by the user.